6 min read · Hardie

 Key takeaways

-- HardiePlank is the standard; everything else is specific use case
+- HardiePlank is the standard for most homes; every other line is a specific use case

 FAQ